The Unbearable Lightness of Being

 That statement tells you nothing.

 Her symptoms are admittedly akin to Chagas Parasite late stages, but they have now ruled this out.
+I am not so sure they should rule the viral thing out so fast.

-Her symptoms however, remain a perfect fit for that nasty parasite.
+Her symptoms, however, remain a perfect fit for that nasty parasite.

-This past week, another heart circuitry specialist the Sutter Cardiologist had referred her to tried to do heart ablation in an effort to take care of the flutter, but the heart electrical guy is more concerned with preserving his near zero bad stats than actually going in and doing his ablation thing.
+A few weeks ago, another heart circuitry specialist the Sutter Cardiologist had referred her to tried to do heart ablation in an effort to take care of the flutter, but the heart electrical guy is more concerned with preserving his near zero bad stats than actually going in and doing his ablation thing.

 I get the idea she is far too risky for his perfect stats to be taken on as an ablation patient.